adopted-ember-addons/ember-infinity/README.md

 ### Service Methods

-The infinity service exposes 4 methods:
+The infinity service also exposes 4 methods to mutate your collection:

 1. replace
 2. flush